openstack-archive/fuel-plugin-contrail/doc/source/dpdk.rst

     .. image:: images/enable_contrail_dpdk.png
         :width: 90%

 #.
-Choose size and ammount of HugePages to allocate.
+Choose size and amount of HugePages to allocate.
 They will be used for both vRouter process and VMs backing.
    2MB sized HugePages can be added on-fly, 1GB sized require reboot.
-Also it is nessesary to leave some amount of memory for operating system itself.
+Also it is necessary to leave some amount of memory for operating system itself.

 #.
 Add DPDK role on computes where you want to have DPDK-based vRouter. **Computes that are not marked with DPDK role will use kernel-based vRouter.**